davidgarg20/sdsfdf/readme.md

 A RNN folder components as follows :-

-chunk_rnn_model.pb file :- The file that conatins model build after training data using BILSTM
+chunk_rnn_model.pb file :- The file that conatins model build after training data using BILSTM.

 Chunking_RNN.ipynb :- The python notebook conataining results and output using RNN.